saahiluppal/webber/README.md

 search engine and shows it to you..

 ## Libraries Required ..
-- pip install requests
+- requests

-- pip install bs4
+- bs4

-- pip install lxml
+- lxml

 lxml is default parser library for webber.
 You can use html.parser instead if you want.